MrBenJ/modern-js-by-example/book/008-Modern-JS-Architecture.md

 If `Parcel` isn't cutting it for you and you'd like to use more tools in the JavaScript ecosystem (e.g. `flow` instead of `Typescript`), Setting up `Webpack`, while frustrating at times, is an extremely valuable skill to have, and knowing what happens under the hood will make your skills and expertise as an engineer much more valuable.

 <!-- alex ignore spas -->
 `Webpack` was meant to be used for Single Page Applications, or SPAs for short.
-Setting up architecture for a single page application with `Webpack` is simple compared to an project with multiple pages and entry points.
+Setting up architecture for a single page application with `Webpack` is simple compared to a project with multiple pages and entry points.

 # Frameworks